 - Residential and day visits to our partner college at theUniversity of Oxford (Christchurch) and the University of Cambridge (Gonville and Caius).

-- Guidance on how to complete an effective Personal Statement for UCAS
+- Guidance on how to complete an effective UCAS personal statement.

-- Practice interviews as part of the preparation for your real interviews
+- Practice interviews as part of the preparation for real interviews.

-Every year we invite former students back to talk to our current students.
-These alumni have successfully been through this specialist programme and will be currently studying a degree course at Oxbridge, or Medicine, Dentistry or Veterinary Science at a leading university.
-This allows our students to ask questions about the process, and also find out how to balance the pressures of subject studies with the additional activities needed to be successful in their application.
+Every year we invite former students back to talk to current students.
+These alumni have successfully been through this specialist programme and will be studying a degree course at Oxbridge, or Medicine, Dentistry or Veterinary Science at a leading university.
+This allows you to ask questions about the process and also find out how to balance the pressures of subject studies with the additional activities needed to be successful in your application.